What UROP is about, and where it is offered

 Phase 1 of the REx pilot will be launched in Semester 2 of AY2022/2023 in CHS.

-Students must meet the pre-requisites for undertaking the UROP/UROPS module that they choose to enhance with REx.
-Students can only choose to enhance a UROP/UROPS module with REx once in their undergraduate career.
-When students enrol in a UROP/UROPS module, they will have the option to concurrently enrol in the REx Fellow.
+Students must meet the pre-requisites for undertaking the UROP/UROPS course that they choose to enhance with REx.
+Students can only choose to enhance a UROP/UROPS course with REx once in their undergraduate career.
+When students enrol in a UROP/UROPS course, they will have the option to concurrently enrol in the REx Fellow.

 Important information for REx Fellows

-As REx is an enhancement to existing UROP/UROPS modules, students will not earn additional MCs on top of the MCs for the UROP modules.
-The suffix “-R” will be added to the module code, to indicate that it is a REx-enhanced UROP/UROPS module.
+As REx is an enhancement to existing UROP/UROPS courses, students will not earn additional units on top of the units for the UROP courses.
+The suffix “R” will be added to the course code, to indicate that it is a REx-enhanced UROP/UROPS course.

 |FASS Grant Proposal Form